 How can I ensure that my hunting equipment is correctly classified to obtain all necessary permits?

-Tip: Careful preparation can save you a lot of time and help avoid unnecessary problems during the import process.
+Tip: Careful preparation can save you a lot of time and help avoid unnecessary problems during import.

 How do I obtain certified translations and apostilles for import documents?